simurghi/Alien_Invasion/README.md

 # Alien Invasion

-Alien Invasion is a challenging sicescrolling Shoot Em' Up inspired by arcade games.The longer you survive, the faster the game becomes, but the greater your score multiplier rises.
-Programmed in Python using PyGame and built using PyInstaller.
+Alien Invasion is a challenging sidescrolling Shoot Em' Up inspired by classic arcade games.The longer you survive, the faster the game becomes, but the greater your score multiplier rises.
+Being aggressive will further increase your score Programmed in Python using PyGame and built using PyInstaller.
 Heavily inspired by Eric Matthes' Alien Invasion.